 In this step-by-step guide, you’ll learn how to do just that.
-You’ll create a searchable, sortable order form in minutes using the WooCommerce order form plugin, WooCommerce Product Table – making this plugin one of the fastest and easiest ways to boost online sales.
+You’ll create a searchable, sortable order form in minutes using the WooCommerce order form plugin, WooCommerce Product Table – making this order form plugin one of the fastest and easiest ways to boost online sales.

 How can an order form boost sales on WooCommerce sites?